Homemade Pizza School

 How to Serve Cheese?

 Take the cheese out of the refrigerator about an hour before you plan on serving it.
-Cheese has optimal flavor and texture when served at room temperature.
+Cheese has optimal flavor and texture when served at room temperature, especially the higher temp varieties.

 How to Make a Charcuterie Board?